ncats/gsrs3-docker-deployments/embedded/project/docker-source/docker-notes.md

 ## gsrs-ci

-Below gsrs-ci refers to the deployments folder used by FDA. but you may use any similar deployment repository such as gsrs-example-deployment, or gsrs3-main-deployment.
+Below gsrs-ci refers to the deployments folder used by FDA. but you may use any similar deployment repository such as:

+- gsrs-ci
+- gsrs-example-deployment
+- gsrs3-main-deployment

 ## Clone gsrs-ci

 ```
 # Temporarily clone your gsrs-ci repo here

-cd gsrs3-docker-deployments/projects
+cd gsrs3-docker-deployments/embedded/project
 ```

 ## Running the containers